 Memoria Activa.
 Metodología psicosocial para la construcción de paz con mujeres inmigrantes y refugiadas.
 Barcelona: International Catalan Institute for Peace, 2025.

 Active Memory is a psychosocial methodology with a feminist approach that seeks to heal and empower immigrant and refugee women, especially those who come from countries at war or that are experiencing armed conflict or chronic violence.
-This process aims to bring to light experiences of violence, displacement and exclusion, and transforms individual and collective memory into a tool for healing and empowerment, giving a voice to historically silenced women and empowering them beyond the role of victim.
+This process aims to bring to light experiences of violence, displacement and exclusion.
+It transforms individual and collective memory into a tool for healing and empowerment, giving a voice to historically silenced women and empowering them beyond the role of victim.
 In addition to reconstructing personal narratives, it reinforces community identity and promotes their role as peacebuilders.

 About Mujer Diáspora